 12 Types of Distracting Stimuli

-By New Years Day I am exhausted, and frankly, ready for a winter hibernation.
+By New Years Day I am exhausted, and ready for a winter hibernation.

-Having ADHD adds an extra element of distractibility and anxiety to the holiday season.
-It is so easy to get caught up in the commercial nature of everything this time of year.
+ADHD adds an extra element of anxiety to the holiday season.